ParallelMaths/parallel/pages/6-02-one-and-primes.md

 * [ ] NP Product
 :::

-##2.
-Primes, Squares and Cubes
+## 2. Primes, Squares and Cubes

 Primes, Square Numbers and Cube Numbers are the gems of the number world!

-As a quick reminder: if you multiply a number by itself you get a square number, 4 × 4 = 16, 16 is square.
+As a quick reminder:

+if you multiply a number by itself you get a square number, 4 × 4 = 16, so 16 is square.

-If you multiply by itself again it is now a cube number 4 × 4 × 4 = 64, 64 is a cube.
+If you multiply by itself again it is now a cube number 4 × 4 × 4 = 64, so 64 is a cube.

 ::: problem id=2_1 marks=2
-__2.1__ How many prime numbers are there between 1 and 20 (inclusive)
+__2.1__ How many prime numbers are there between 1 and 20 (including 1 and 20)

 * [ ] 7
 * [x] 8